Indonesia

 • certain consultation services, accounting services, financial audit services, and tax services, among others.

-The utilisation of foreign intangible goods and services provided via e-commerce system to users in Indonesia’s Customs Area will be imposed with a VAT rate of 11% starting 1 April 2022 onwards.
+The utilisation of foreign intangible goods and services provided via e-commerce system to users in Indonesia’s Customs Area will be imposed with an applicable VAT rate for the relevant goods/services.

 The delivery of taxable goods on consignment as well as inbreng (i.e. transfer of taxable goods for the purpose of capital deposit in lieu of shares) become non-VATable goods.